cloudevents/spec/discovery/spec.md

 ]
 ```

-The format of the `200 OK` HTTP Response MUST adhere to the following:
+The format of the `200 OK` HTTP response MUST adhere to the following:
 ```
 200 OK
 Content-Type: application/json